Trump endorses Paxton for 3rd term as Texas attorney general | Politics

 The endorsement comes in the face of ongoing investigations of security fraud allegations and whether his petitioning of the US Supreme Court to overturn the election of President Joe Biden constituted professional misconduct.

-Allegations that Paxton abused his office to help an Austin businessman are also under FBI scrutiny after then-top Paxton aides leveled bribery and abuse-of-office charges against him.
+Allegations that Paxton abused his office to help an Austin businessman are also under FBI scrutiny after then-top Paxton aides levelled bribery and abuse-of-office charges against him.

 In social media postings, Bush said: “I'm running for Attorney General because Texans deserve integrity and honesty from the office of Texas' top law enforcement official.
 Texans deserve a candidate without a laundry list of existing and potential criminal indictments.''
 The Guzman campaign did not immediately return a message seeking comment.